-The attenuator before the fixed gain amplifier is realized by a differential 7-stage R-1.5R resistive ladder network with an untrimmed input resistance of 175 Ω single-ended or 350 Ω differentially.
-The signal applied at the input of the ladder network is attenuated by 6.908 dB per tap; thus, the attenuation at the first tap is 6.908 dB, at the second, 13.816 dB, and so on all the way to the last tap where the attenuation is 48.356 dB (see Figure 36).
+The attenuator before the fixed gain amplifier is realized by a differential 7-stage R-1.5R resistive ladder network with an untrimmed input resistance of 175 $\Omega$ single-ended or 350 $\Omega$ differentially.
+The signal applied at the input of the ladder network (Figure 2) is attenuated by 6.908 dB per tap; thus, the attenuation at the first tap is 6.908 dB, at the second, 13.816 dB, and so on all the way to the last tap where the attenuation is 48.356 dB.
 A unique circuit technique is used to interpolate continuously between the tap points, thereby providing continuous attenuation from 0 dB to -48.36 dB.
 One can think of the ladder network together with the interpolation mechanism as a voltage-controlled potentiometer.

 Since the DSX is a single-supply circuit, some means of biasing its inputs must be provided.
 Node MID together with the VOCM buffer performs this function.
-Without internal biasing, external biasing is required.
+Without internal biasing, external biasing would be required.
 If not done carefully, the biasing network can introduce additional noise and offsets.
 By providing internal biasing, the user is relieved of this task and only needs to ac couple the signal into the DSX.
-It should be made clear again that the input to the DSX is still fully differential if driven differentially, that is, Pin +IN and Pin -IN see the same signal but with opposite polarity.
-What changes is the load as seen by the driver; it is 175 Ω when each input is driven single-ended, but 350 Ω when driven differentially.
-This can be easily explained when thinking of the ladder network as two 175 Ω resistors connected back-to-back with the middle node, MID, being biased by the VOCM buffer.
-A differential signal applied between nodes +IN and -IN results in zero current into node MID, but a single-ended signal applied to either input +IN or -IN, while the other input is ac grounded, causes the current delivered by the source to flow into the VOCM buffer via node MID.
+It should be made clear again that the input to the DSX is still fully differential if driven differentially, i.e., pins +IN and -IN see the same signal but with opposite polarity.
+What changes is the load as seen by the driver; it is 175 $\Omega$ when each input is driven singleended, but 350 $\Omega$ when driven differentially.
+This can be easily explained when thinking of the ladder network as just two 175 $\Omega$ resistors connected back-to-back with the middle node, MID, being biased by the VOCM buffer.
+A differential signal applied between nodes +IN and -IN will result in zero current into node MID, but a single-ended signal applied to either input +IN or -IN while the other input is ac grounded will cause the current delivered by the source to flow into the VOCM buffer via node MID.